Austinae/chesscreator/README.md

 * opponentOccupiedSquares: don't touch, keep opponentOccupiedSquares.
 * playingField: format is [x Min, x Max, y Min, y Max].
 If a piece can move around the whole board then it should be [-1, this.nbSqPSideX, -1, this.nbSqPSideY] otherwise change it as you wish.
 * attacksOnOffset: a boolean.
 If true the piece can capture in the direction of movement but can't move beyong that.
 If false the piece can't capture in the direction of movement and can't move beyong that.
 * attackOver: a boolean.
-If true it will be able to
+If true it will be able to attack over another piece, otherwise it won't.

 *If someone could help me to add a **walkOver** argument so that the piece can jump over X pieces and possibly the ability to capture but only after having jumped over two pieces or Y pieces that would be awesome it could add a lot more possibilities, thank you! 🙏*